REQUIRED: COVID-19 Disclosure for Learning Site Safety

 Changes to NCM Office Operations

-Office staff will be bringing the technology and equipment necessary for the operations of NCM to their homes so they can work remotely.
+Office staff have brought the technology and equipment necessary for the operations of NCM to their homes so they can work remotely.
 If a trip to the office is deemed “absolutely necessary”, the staff will only be in the office one at a time.
-All travel related to NCM operations will be cancelled through May 31.
-While we are still committed to keeping the lines of communication open and responsive, we ask for your patience as we make this transition.
+All travel related to NCM operations will be cancelled until further notice.
+We are still committed to keeping the lines of communication open and responsive.

 Library Policy Changes